Johannes Sering

+Background

 Sering was a graduate of Rostock University where he had studied under David Chytraeus.
 His 1585 matriculation record says he was from Thuringia.
 He was a member of the Lutheran church.

-In Scotland
+He was described as born a subject of the Prince of Weimar (Johann Wilhelm, Duke of Saxe-Weimar) when he became an English citizen in 1607.

+Preacher to the Scottish Queen

-As part of the marriage negotiations of Anne of Denmark and James VI of Scotland the Danish council requested that she was allowed the freedom of religion and worship of her choice, and to keep a preacher at the expense of the Scottish exchequer, and recruit a successor as she wishes.
+As part of the negotiations for the marriage of Anne of Denmark and James VI of Scotland the Danish Regency council requested that she was allowed the freedom of religion and worship of her choice, and to keep a preacher at the expense of the Scottish exchequer, and recruit a successor as she wishes.
 The preacher was to be Danish or German.

-Though both kingdoms had adopted forms of Protestantism, Denmark was a Lutheran country while Scotland had become Calvinist.
+Following Anne of Denmark's marriage by proxy to King James on 20 August 1589, a household was established for her in Denmark as the Scottish Queen.
+The chief lady in waiting or hofmesterinde was Fru Ide Ulfstand, and Johannes Sering was her preacher.

+Meeting at Oslo

-James VI of Scotland travelled to meet Anne of Denmark.
+After Anne's ships were delayed by contrary winds, James VI of Scotland sailed to Norway to meet her.
 On 25 November 1589 he had lunch with Sering and his own preacher David Lindsay, as guests of Jens Nilssøn, Bishop of Oslo.
-James VI interviewed Sering promising him an annual stipend of 200 dalers and another 40 dalers for the wages of two servants for, "the instruction of our Sovereign lady his highness's dearest spouse in the true religion".
+James VI interviewed Sering, promising him an annual stipend of 200 dalers and another 40 dalers for the wages of two servants for, "the instruction of our Sovereign lady his highness's dearest spouse in the true religion".